-Employers must provide the student employee with a written notice at least one week prior to the termination date with a clearly stated reason, unless the student employee has abandoned the job or other formidable situations prohibit advanced written notice.
+Employers must provide the student employee with a written notice at least one week prior to the termination date including a clearly stated reason, unless the student employee has abandoned the job or other formidable situations prohibit advanced written notice.

 In cases of job abandonment, the supervisor will make a good faith effort to establish contact with or ascertain the whereabouts of the student employee before sending written notice of the termination date.
-A suggested staff job abandonment template is available on the Human Resources website and it may be modified for use with student employees.
+A suggested staff job abandonment template is available on the Human Resources website, and it may be modified for use with student employees.

 Employees that resign their positions should give at least two weeks’ notice in writing.

-Student employees have the right to appeal matters regarding their employment which they believe are unjust, improper or unwarranted.
+Student employees have the right to appeal matters regarding their employment which they believe are unjust, improper, or unwarranted.
 The procedure for resolving such complaints and differences is as follows:

 Step I: The student employee should meet with his or her supervisor as soon as is reasonably possible after there is awareness by either the student employee or supervisor of the concern, and an earnest attempt should be made by both parties to resolve the problem.
 However, if the student employee has already met with the immediate supervisor to resolve the problem, then he or she need not repeat this step.